PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/alert/README.md

 ### Variants

-The following variants are available:
+The following alert variants are available:
   - `success`
   - `warning`
   - `info`